Timenumber/Timenumber.github.io/README.md

 # Timenumber.github.io
-# This is Timenumber's HomePage Responsery
+# This is Timenumber's HomePage Responsitory